At a glance

 Blue coastal squeeze

-Urban development and infrastructure can prevent coastal ecosystems from migrating inland as sea levels rise, resulting in 'coastal squeeze'.
+Urban development and infrastructure can prevent coastal ecosystems from migrating inland as sea levels rise.
+Known as 'coastal squeeze', this can reduce future habitat extent and limit restoration opportunities.
+It should be considered during project planning and site selection.

 Complexity and uncertainty

-Blue carbon restoration presents a significant opportunity to simultaneously deliver climate, biodiversity and cultural benefits .
-However, achieving these outcomes requires more than efforts in ecological restoration.
+Blue carbon restoration presents a significant opportunity to deliver climate, biodiversity and cultural benefits simultaneously.
+However, achieving these outcomes requires more than efforts in ecological restoration alone.